George Miller (bishop): Succession crisis and break with Brigham Young

 Upon hearing about the death of Joseph Smith, Miller returned to Nauvoo.
 A succession crisis ensued whereby a variety of men vied for the leadership of the Latter Day Saints.
 The majority of Latter Day Saints accepted the leadership of Brigham Young and the Quorum of the Twelve, and Miller provided lukewarm support for this decision.
 Miller was appointed to be a legal trustee-in-trust for the church in 1844.
 Miller was sustained as the "Second Bishop of the Church" on October 7, 1844.

 Miller petitioned Brigham Young for approval to construct a building for the high priests quorum in Nauvoo, but Young rejected Miller's plan.
-This signalled the start of cool relations between Miller and Young which eventually led to Miller's abandonment of the organization led by Young.
+This signaled the start of cool relations between Miller and Young which eventually led to Miller's abandonment of the organization led by Young.
 Although Miller left Nauvoo under Young's instructions in 1846, and came as far as Winter Quarters, Nebraska, Miller informed Young in January 1847 that he would not follow him to the Salt Lake Valley, as Young had planned.
 Rather, Miller accepted the leadership claims of apostle Lyman Wight and emigrated with Wight and his followers to the Republic of Texas.
 Miller was excommunicated from the church on December 3, 1848.